Updated Dec. 22, 2022

-Find an Appointment – Visit Vaccine Locator
+Find an Appointment – Visit vaccines.gov

 Cost

-Office Visit Fee
+Office Visit and Administration Fees

 If you have insurance, seek clarification from your provider and your insurance company to see what is covered by your insurance plan before your appointment.
-In addition, ask your medical provider if they require an office visit to get the vaccine or if they administer the vaccine without scheduling an appointment with the provider.

 See our FAQ for more information.